Parenting is a team effort

 Sharing responsibilities

 That said, the majority of women continue to do more household tasks than men, even when they’re employed.
 The mental load (i.e., the burden of running a household and taking care of a family) also continues to rest mainly on the shoulders of mothers.
-For instance, they tend to be the ones who remember to make doctor’s appointments, buy birthday presents, and sign their child up for swimming lessons.
+For instance, they tend to be the ones who remember to make doctor’s appointments, buy birthday presents, sign their child up for swimming lessons, worry about the kids, and try to solve problems.
+All of this adds to their invisible mental load.

 Recognizing your partner’s contributions

-All humans need to feel valued and appreciated for the work they do.
+Everyone needs to feel valued and appreciated for the work they do.
 Marie Simard, executive director of the COFAQ, says that parents are no exception.
 “Teamwork is not just about sharing tasks.
 It’s also about supporting the other person and recognizing that they’re doing a good job.”
+It’s also important for both parents to feel understood when they talk to their partner about their own mental load.

 When you acknowledge your partner’s efforts, you encourage them to stay involved.
 Plus, it makes them feel good.
 “I love when my partner asks for my advice on certain issues and wants to discuss them together,” says Lydia.
 “It makes me feel like a good parent.”
 Jean-Marc Michalik, father of 3-year-old Soléa and 16-month-old Cléo, feels fulfilled whenever his partner tells him that he’s a great dad.
 “And I should tell her more often what a great mother she is!”